Aida Tomescu: Career

-After her initial traditional studio- and theory-based training in Bucharest, Tomescu's work gradually evolved towards abstraction.
-She was affected by the bright Australian light, which eventually worked its way into her work.
+Tomescu's work gradually evolved towards abstraction.
 Tomescu said: "One of the first things that happened here is that I bought bigger canvases, I increased the scale.
 Though I was continuing as a painter, I needed a whole new vocabulary, and this would only develop gradually."
-Her work has been informed by Paul Cézanne and cubism, Willem de Kooning and the ideas of Wassily Kandinsky expressed in his 1910 book Concerning the Spiritual in Art.
-When she emigrated to Australia from Romania she studied at the City Art Institute in Sydney in 1980, and has not diverted from her interest in abstract painting.
+Tomescu's works are influenced by a variety of sources.
+For example, in an interview with Tomescu in February 2020, Angela Goddard wrote that Tomescu's "in depth knowledge and intimate study of art history- she explores the way Proto and Early Renaissance Italian artists, Giotto and Fra Angelico, through to Renaissance painters Piero della Francesca, Giovanni Bellini and Titan construct their paintings and the rich content of their work" as influential on Tomescu's painting (Goddard, February, 2020).
+Her work has also been informed by Paul Cézanne and cubism, and the ideas of Wassily Kandinsky expressed in his 1910 book Concerning the Spiritual in Art.

 In 1986 Tomescu was invited to the Victorian Print Workshop, now the Australian Print Workshop.
 As an artist who regarded drawing as an important part of her practice, she found the experience of working with etching plates liberating as she had to "curb any craving for precision and for controlling an image".
 At the same time, Tomescu "loved its transformative powers over my drawing, the way in which it liberated my drawing in the acid tray.
 Materiality was removed entirely by the acid, so I was left with an image that is really vulnerable, open."

 Tomescu is represented by Flowers Gallery and Jensen Gallery.